-Engineers measuring power supply noise often prefer to use an oscilloscope because of its wide bandwidth, ease of use, and availability.
-Oscilloscopes also provide unique insights into the cause of noise.
+Because of the wide bandwidth of DC power supply noise, individuals measuring this noise often prefer to use an oscilloscope because of its wide bandwidth, ease-of-use and availability.
+Oscilloscopes can also provide unique insights into the cause of noise, as illustrated below.

-Real-time wideband oscilloscopes and their associated probes have noise of their own.
-This noise can cause issues if the noise of the oscilloscope and probes is similar in magnitude to the noise of your DC supply.
+Real-time, wideband oscilloscopes and their associated probes have noise of their own.
+This can complicate measuring DC power supply noise if the noise of the oscilloscope and probes is similar in magnitude to the noise of your DC supply.

 Dynamic range presents another challenge to measuring DC supply noise.
 Your supply of interest is at some DC level, and the small AC signals (noise) riding on it that you want to measure are only a tiny fraction of the DC level.
-The desire is to zoom in on the AC noise - place the scope in a more sensitive range to observe the details of the noise while also at a lower scope noise level (see "A brief lesson in scope noise").
-Depending on the oscilloscope and probe used, it may prove impossible to offset them enough to accomplish this.
+The desire is to zoom-in on the AC noise-place the scope in a more sensitive range to observe the details of the noise while also at a lower scope noise level (see sidebar "A brief lesson in scope noise").
+Depending on the oscilloscope and probe being used, it may prove impossible to be able to offset them enough to accomplish this.